quickstonesw/Appcelerator-Urban-Image-Library/documentation/index.md

 #### image

 > The full resolution of the image.
+The image has also been properly rotated so that it is "pointing up".

 #### thumbnail